k21971/EvilHack/doc/evilhack-changelog.md

 - Change environment variable for options to EVILHACKOPTIONS
 - The final portal exiting Purgatory will not function until Saint Michael is killed
+- Fix: being engulfed using lit/unlit state of tile the player was standing on when engulfed